RubixML/Sentiment/README.md

 $estimator = PersistentModel::load(new Filesystem('sentiment.model'));
 ```

 Now we can use the estimator to make predictions on the testing set.
-The `predict()` method takes a dataset as input and returns an array of predictions.
+The `predict()` method takes a dataset as input and returns an array of predictions from the model.

 ```php
 $predictions = $estimator->predict($testing);